-Language Scientific provides a full range of localization and internationalization services to companies ranging from Fortune 100 to small biotechnology start-ups.
+Language Scientific provides a full range of software localization and internationalization services to companies ranging from Fortune 100 to small biotechnology start-ups.
 We help companies adapt their software, websites and web applications for use in Asia, Europe, America, Africa and the Middle East.

 In order to help your development and business teams, our localization engineers, software internationalization specialists and software programmers are available to you to assess your needs and develop the most cost-effective and practical solutions for your organization.